 There is no specific protection against dismissal for particular categories of employee.
-However, employees cannot be terminated for the following reasons:
+However, employers are prohibited from terminating an employee for the following reasons:

-- · prolonged illness not exceeding 12 months; - · fulfilment of a state obligation; - adherence to a religious obligation; - marriage; - pregnancy, giving birth, miscarriage or nursing a baby; - being related by blood or through marriage to another employee in the company; - establishing, becoming a member or management of a labour union; - participating in labour union activities outside working hours (or during working hours in accordance with an employment agreement, company regulations or a collective labour agreement); - reporting the employer to the authorities for crimes allegedly committed; - differences of opinion, religion, political orientation, ethnicity, colour, race, gender, physical condition or marital status; and - permanent disability, illness due to work accident, or illness due to occupational disease, for which the period of recovery cannot be ascertained (as attested to by a physician).
+- prolonged illness not exceeding 12 months; - · fulfilment of a state obligation; - · adherence to a religious obligation; - · marriage; - pregnancy, giving birth, miscarriage or nursing a baby; - being related by blood or through marriage to another employee in the company; - establishing, becoming a member of or managing a labour union; - participating in labour union activities outside working hours (or during working hours in accordance with an employment agreement, employee handbook or collective labour agreement); - reporting the employer to the authorities for crimes allegedly committed; - differences of opinion, religion, political orientation, ethnicity, colour, race, gender, physical condition or marital status; and - permanent disability, illness due to a work accident or illness due to occupational disease, for which the period of recovery cannot be ascertained (as attested to by a physician).